-- 2.6.1 Where an applicant registered with (insert local authority name) has a change in their circumstances they must promptly inform (insert local authority name).
+- 2.6.1 Where an applicant registered with the Council has a change in their circumstances they must promptly inform the Council.
 Applicants can complete a change of circumstances on-line at www.home-link.org.uk or obtain a change of circumstances form from any partner organisation, but this must then be sent to the partner organisation who is managing their application.
-Change of circumstances received by (insert local authority name) will be assessed based on the new circumstances.
-Examples of change of circumstances are detailed below, although this list is not exhaustive.
+Change of circumstances received by the Council will be assessed based on the new circumstances.
+Examples of change of circumstances where a form must be completed are detailed below, although this list is not exhaustive:

-- a) Change of address
+- a.
+Change of address

-- b) People joining or leaving the household
+- b.
+People joining or leaving the household

-- c) Pregnancy/birth of a child

-- d) Relationship breakdown
+- c.
+Relationship breakdown

-- e) Change to the medical circumstances of anyone included on the application
+- d.
+Change to the medical circumstances of anyone included on the application

-- f) Death of a household member

-- g) Death of a joint applicant

-- h) Change of income and/or capital